ShawalKhan786/Benchmark/Readme.md

 ```bash
 http://127.0.0.1:8080/results
 ```

+## Customizing Benchmark Values with `.env` File

+This project allows you to easily customize the values for CPU, memory, and network benchmarks using an `.env` file.
+The `.env` file stores environment variables that can be used to configure the benchmark settings without needing to modify the code or Docker configurations directly.

-## Note: The table is still under development and more results will be added as the benchmarks complete.
+# Note: The table is still under development and more results will be added as the benchmarks complete.